mahmudurmahid/individual-full-stack-project/README.md

 #### Design Tools Used:

-- Wireframes were created using Figma to ensure precision and clarity.
+- Wireframes were created using Balsamiq to ensure precision and clarity.
 - Focus on a grid-based layout to ensure modularity.

 ---